-Well, we’ve taken some much needed time off to complete our new guide, How to Broker Liquidation merchandise, which can be found here.
+Well, we’ve taken some much needed time off to complete our new guide, How to Broker Liquidation Merchandise.
 Actually, it’s not done yet; we have some last minute touches to complete.
 We are hoping to go live within the next 14 days.

 We have spent a great deal of time answering so many emails asking when our merchandise brokering guide would be finished.
 A lot of you are extremely anxious to purchase the guide and get off to a good start selling pallets and truckloads of merchandise.
 For the delay, we are truly sorry, but the extra time taken in production will surely be to your benefit.